hardcpp/BeatSaberPlus/README.md

 	 - With your multiplayer+ setup, you can manage the permission for Mods, Vips or users to be able to get the code in chat with ‘!room’ or no
 	 - Custom Songs with BeatSaver support
 	 - ScoreSaber and BeatLeader support
+	 - Can disable your score submission
 	 - Noodle/Chroma & 360/90 maps support
 	 - In game avatars & movement sync
-	 - An option inside the room to see/not see other player while playing included (arena)
+	 - An option inside the room to see/not see other player while playing included
  - **NoteTeaker:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#note-tweaker))
 	 - Profiles can be created and [ChatIntegrations](https://github.com/hardcpp/BeatSaberPlus/wiki#chat-integrations) can switch it with your events
 	 - Changing any parts of notes like dots(with sliders or not), arrow, arcs, note or bomb scale